U.S. News Rankings

 In 1782, Washington College became the first college chartered after American independence from the British, under the patronage of President George Washington.
-Today, the small liberal arts school in Chestertown, Md., offers small class sizes and more than 40 bachelor’s degree programs.
-Outside the classroom, Washington College students are in a prime location to take in the excitement of Philadelphia, Baltimore, and Washington, D.C., which are each about 90 minutes away.
+Today, the small liberal arts school in Chestertown, Maryland, offers small class sizes and more than 40 bachelor's degree programs.
+Outside the classroom, Washington College students are in a prime location to take in the excitement of Philadelphia, Baltimore and Washington, which are each about 90 minutes away.
 If they want to stay closer to campus, students can explore the shops and restaurants of Chestertown, which started as a colonial port about three centuries ago.

 |School mission and unique qualities (as provided by the school):|

 Founded under the patronage of George Washington as the first college chartered in the new nation, Washington College takes seriously its mission to "challenge and inspire emerging citizen leaders to discover lives of purpose and passion."
 Our small size and dedicated faculty enable us to deliver a truly personal and interactive education with abundant opportunities for research, internships, creative projects, and study abroad.

 Our flagship academic enrichment program, the Cater Society, rewards creativity, initiative and intellectual curiosity with competitive grants to support research and scholarship anywhere in the world.